 It is best to wash cast iron by hand with a nylon or natural bristle scrub brush.
-For stuck on bits, you may also simmer a little water for 1 minute, then scrape with a spatula after cooled.
+For stuck-on bits, you may also simmer a little water for 1 minute, then scrape with a spatula after cooling.
 Dry promptly and thoroughly with a lint-free cloth or paper towel.

 Next, rub in a very light layer of cooking oil all over both sides of the pan, preferably while the cookware is still warm.
 Hang or store your pan in a dry place.